Guest article by Marilyn Cornelius

 All in all, my explorations in Fiji were worthwhile and mouth-watering.
 I look forward to going back again soon and observing how the food landscape continues to evolve there.

-There aren’t any vegan restaurants yet, except for a juice bar in Nadi, so I hope the vegan fever hits soon.
+There aren’t any vegan restaurants yet, so I hope the vegan fever hits soon.
 In the meantime, as I’ve described, vegan food is a staple in the Indian, Chinese, and iTaukei (indigenous Fijian) cultures, which is a wholesome foundation.

 About the Author